ZeldOcarina/nu-dentistry/invisalign.md

       can damage your aligners.
 As an alternative, you can also soak them in retainer cleaner for 15-20 minutes.
 Once clean, rinse your aligners and pop them back in your mouth, good as new.
+  - heading: ARE THERE OTHER OPTIONS FOR STRAIGHTENING MY TEETH BESIDES BRACES?
+    content: We understand that not everyone wants to wait to enjoy straight teeth.
+      For those patients, we offer <a href='/houston-tx/cosmetic-dentistry/porcelain-veneers/' target='_blank' class='paragraph-link'>veneers</a>.
+This cosmetic dentistry
+      service involves bonding a thin porcelain veneer to your existing tooth to change its appearance to exactly how you want it.
+Veneers can not only straighten crooked teeth but whiten and lengthen them too.
   - heading: CAN CLEAR ALIGNERS FIX OVERBITE?
     content: Absolutely!
 Clear aligners shift teeth to their proper placement, both sideways and upwards.
 While correcting your overbite, they also have the advantage